sujal-chauhan2006/feature-engineering-practice/README.md

 * Importance of preprocessing in machine learning
 * Difference between raw and scaled data
 * When and why to use feature scaling
+* Understanding different encoding techniques
-* Basic understanding of data transformation techniques
+* Basic understanding of data transformation methods

 ---

 ## How to Run

-1. Open the notebook in Jupyter Notebook or Google Colab
+1. Open the notebooks in Jupyter Notebook or Google Colab
 2. Run all cells sequentially
 3. Observe outputs and visualizations